 Initial campaign setup

-When creating a new campaign, click Advanced setup to access crawler options.
+When creating a new campaign, click Show Advanced Options under Crawl Settings to access crawler options.

 Crawler Campaign Settings